RichardHirtle/c4all/README.md

 1). stop individual and group communications from being monitored.

-2). provide secure anonymous routes for anyone to send tips to media and security organizations.
+2). provide secure anonymous routes for anyone to send tips to security organizations.

 We have some new ideas to make secure communications easy to use and implement.